-Holly Odgers is a life long Sussex County resident who brings more than 20 years of experience in environmental advocacy and non-profit management to the Lake Hopatcong Foundation team.
-Before she joined the foundation, she did all things communications at The Land Conservancy of New Jersey for 18 years.
-After interim positions at the Musconetcong Watershed Association and Grow It Green Morristown, she is happy to settle in at the Lake Hopatcong Foundation and assist in making Lake Hopatcong the best place it can be.
-Holly received a bachelor’s of fine arts in Film, Photography, and Visual Arts from Ithaca College and lives in nearby Stanhope where she served on the Stanhope Environmental Commission for many years.
-Holly has two teenage children, Aubrey, who is studying Marine Biology at the University of New England in Maine, and Logan, who attends Lenape Valley Regional High School.
-She enjoys hiking and yoga and is flirting with the idea of taking up cycling.
+Holly Odgers is a lifelong Sussex County resident who brings more than 25 years of experience in environmental advocacy and non-profit management to the Lake Hopatcong Foundation.
+Prior to joining the Foundation team in 2016, Holly served as Communications Director and Vice President of Operations for The Land Conservancy of New Jersey for 18 years.
+After interim positions at the Musconetcong Watershed Association and Grow It Green Morristown, she has settled in at Lake Hopatcong Foundation assisting in preserving and protecting New Jersey’s largest lake and surrounding community.
+Holly received a Bachelor of Fine Arts in Film, Photography, and Visual Arts from Ithaca College.
+In her spare time, Holly enjoys hiking and photography and is gradually getting more comfortable behind the handlebars of a bike.

 Thomas D. Flinn